The role of carbon finance in scaling the impact of Gyapa cookstove project

-Gyapa is one of the largest and longest running cookstove projects in the world.
-A partnership between Climate Impact Partners, Relief International and Sustainable Development and Relief Associates (SUDRA), this Gold Standard project provides clean, efficient cookstoves to families in Ghana, with more than 20,000 stoves being produced a month and 1.9 million stoves sold in total.
+Gyapa is one of the longest running cookstove projects in the world.
+A partnership between Climate Impact Partners, Relief International and Sustainable Development and Relief Associates (SUDRA), this Gold Standard project provides clean, efficient cookstoves to families in Ghana.

 We recently spoke to Ann Koontz, Chief Executive Officer at Relief International who shares her reflections and advice on how this successful carbon reduction project has progressed over the past 10+ years.
 She highlights how the partnership with Climate Impact Partners and access to carbon finance has been a vital contribution in the project’s success and offers useful advice to current or new project developers looking to deliver the same sort of impact.

 Can you tell us a little about the project?

 Ann: We started Gyapa to design with local cooks and artisans an improved cookstove that met the needs of Ghanaian cooks.
 Gyapa’s attributes, including its name, come from the feedback and advice they gave us.